 Hoe staat het bedrijf bekend als het gaat om het beschermen van gebruikersgegevens?

-An email sent by Sonos accidentally to 450 customers revealed all of their email addresses to each other in January 2020.
+In January 2020, an email sent by Sonos accidentally to 450 customers revealed all of their email addresses to each other.

 Privacyinformatie voor kinderen